- Campus Life

 The Payroll Office will provide all students with a form to complete and return for special handling of checks issued after winter break and/or summer vacation begins.
 Because the NYS payroll payments are on a lag basis, the final hours worked are paid after leaving campus.

 Students can now sign up for direct deposit.
 The form can be downloaded.
 If the funds are going to a savings account the form must to be signed off by the institute.
 If there is more than one name on the account both people must sign the form.
 If the funds will be going to a checking account attach a voided check to the form.
-If you are on both work study and temporary services both checks would be direct deposited.

 W-2 forms report the student's earnings for the calendar year, and are necessary for filing federal and state returns.
 W-2 forms are printed by the Office of the State Comptroller and mailed to the address printed on the biweekly checks.
 Duplicate forms can be printed if the original is lost or destroyed.
 Contact the Payroll Office, Kehoe 904 or x3113.